 We’d always suggest getting the all clear from your healthcare team first.

 If you want to get going with intermittent fasting, we’re here for you.
-Try our SIMPLE quiz, and we’ll suggest a suitable intermittent fasting plan.
+Try our Simple quiz, and we’ll suggest a suitable intermittent fasting schedule.
 There are also a bunch of valuable articles, trackers, recipes, and more in our app, just waiting to help you hit your health goals!

 Frequently asked questions about keto intermittent fasting

-How many hours you should do intermittent fasting on keto will be determined by the intermittent fasting plan you follow.
+How many hours you should intermittent fast on keto will be determined by the intermittent fasting schedule you follow.
 If you’re on 16:8, you’ll fast for 16 hours.
 If you’re on 5:2, the fasts are 24 hours (but with 500/600 calories).

-You can initially lose weight pretty quick on keto and intermittent fasting, but that early weight loss is usually water weight.
-Check this out for more on intermittent fasting and the results you might see.
+You can initially lose weight pretty quickly on keto and intermittent fasting, but that early weight loss is usually water weight.
+Check out this article for more on intermittent fasting and the results you might see.

 Yes, intermittent fasting can put you in ketosis.
 That’s one of its main benefits!

-There are several potential reasons why you are not losing weight on keto intermittent fasting.
+There are several potential reasons why you’re not losing weight on keto intermittent fasting.
 Are you making any of these classic intermittent fasting mistakes

-How long it takes to see results from keto and intermittent fasting will depend on how consistent you can be with them both.
+How long it takes to see results from keto and intermittent fasting will depend on how consistent you can be with both of them.
 If you’re knocking it out of the park, results can start in the first few weeks.